rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

 ## Cleanup

-**\/!\\ Before removing the orchestrator, make sure you first removed installed workflows.
-Otherwise the deletion may hung in termination state**
+**\/!\\ Before removing the orchestrator, make sure you have first removed any installed workflows.
+Otherwise the deletion may become hung in a terminating state.**

 To remove the operator from the cluster, delete the subscription: